Associate Professor - Migration Politics, Development and Innovation, Europe, Russia, China and Africa

 |Phone:||613-520-2600 x 3232 (e-mails preferred)|

-Prof. Geiger is cross-appointed with the Department of Political Science and the Institute of European, Russian and Eurasian Studies.
-He is also an active member of Carleton’s ‘Migration & Diaspora Studies’ (MDS) initiative, the Borders in Globalization (BIG) project, the Institute of Political Economy and other initiatives and networks at Carleton.
-He is also affiliated with the Centre for European Studies (CES), Carleton’s EU Centre of Excellence.
-Before joining Carleton, Prof. Geiger held various academic appointments at centres and universities in Europe and Canada.
-He is an honorary, “Corresponding Member“ and former Senior Researcher of the renowned European migration research centre ‘IMIS’ (University of Osnabrück, Germany), and an advisor on global migration management to China’s leading think tank CCG (Center for China and Globalization, Beijing).
+Dr. Geiger is cross-appointed between the Department of Political Science and the Institute of European, Russian and Eurasian Studies.
+He is also an active member of Carleton’s ‘Migration & Diaspora Studies’ (initiative, the Centre for Europe Studies (CES) – Jean Monnet Centre of Excellence and other initiatives and networks at Carleton.
+Before joining Carleton, Dr. Geiger held various academic appointments at centres and universities in Europe and Canada.
+He is an honorary member and former senior researcher of the renowned European migration research centre IMIS (University of Osnabrück, Germany), and an advisor on global migration management to China’s leading think tank CCG (Center for China and Globalization, Beijing).
 Dr. Geiger is also the founding editor of the peer-reviewed ‘Mobility & Politics’ series with Palgrave Macmillan (co-editors: Parvati Raghuram, UK, and William Walters, Carleton University).

 Selected Significant Publications

-Geiger, M. and A. Pécoud (2014) ‘International Organisations and the Politics of Migration’, Journal of Ethnic and Migration Studies (JEMS) 40(6): 865-887.
+- Geiger, M. and A. Pécoud (2014) ‘International Organisations and the Politics of Migration’, Journal of Ethnic and Migration Studies (JEMS) 40(6): 865-887.

-Geiger, M. and Pécoud, A. (2010/paperback 2012) The Politics of International Migration Management, Basingstoke et al.: Palgrave Macmillan.
+- Geiger, M. and Pécoud, A. (2010/paperback 2012) The Politics of International Migration Management, Basingstoke et al.: Palgrave Macmillan.